-Located in the courtyard at the center of the Lower School building, the St. Paul's Community Garden was created by our community, for the community.
-Conceived in the fall of 2015, faculty, staff, and students have worked this past spring and summer to transform the garden into a space to nurture bodies and minds and foster educational opportunities for students in all divisions.
+The St. Paul's Community Garden is a space for students from across campus to adventure every day.
+Conceived in the fall of 2015, faculty, staff, and students worked together to transform the garden into a space that nurtures bodies and minds and foster educational opportunities for students in all divisions.

 "Children learn by touching, feeling, and experiencing.
 The Community Garden is a place where that and so much more is happening," said Nancy Dimitriades, Lower School Science Teacher.

-"And it's not just about science," said Dimitriades.
-Students will engage with the garden during art units, story walks, nutrition units, journal writing, modern language vocabulary, and more.
+Lower School students plant, tend, and harvest the garden.
+Students from all divisions across campus use the garden for academic and service opportunities."And it's not just about science," said Dimitriades.
+Students engage with the garden during art units, story walks, nutrition units, journal writing, modern language vocabulary, and more.

 The garden will also be a location for events such as potato, tomato, strawberry and blueberry picking days, where students are invited to hear a story, share a recipe, and pick produce.

-This summer harvest from the garden was donated to Manna House, a nonprofit organization that offers assistance and support to the homeless, poor, and needy of Baltimore.
+Harvest from the garden is donated to Manna House, a nonprofit organization that offers assistance and support to the homeless, poor, and needy of Baltimore.
 Lower School students donate monthly to the Manna House Lunches for the Hungry program.

 "The garden is a wonderful example of the School's Annual Fund dollars at work, and we are grateful for alumni, parents, grandparents, and friends who give to the Annual Fund and help make projects like the Community Garden possible," said Alden Reith, Director of the Annual Fund and Parent Relations.